hanfried/codaq-score/README.md

 ### Look whether results make sense and how far predictions are

-When we look to historic data (we can't know yet CVE data for the future), it's always possible that the model just cheats and learns what
+When we look to historic data (we can't know yet CVE data for the future), it's always possible that the model just cheats, so needs double checking

 ### Experiment